Bradley Cooper Parties With Divorcé Brad Pitt Without Irina Shayk And Baby Daughter At Glastonbury

 Irina Shayk decided not to join her baby daddy in Glastonbury, choosing instead to hang out with her friends.

 As a new mom, this would have been a chance for the 31-year-old model to have some fun without her family around.
-She has been working heavily into her pregnancy and throughout her recovery period, so it is a well deserved break for her.
+She has been working heavily into her pregnancy and throughout her recovery period, so it is a well-deserved break for her.

 [Featured Image by Star Max/AP Images]